reidmorrison/jruby-jms/README.md

 existing JMS Java interfaces, I.e. By adding Ruby methods to the existing classes and interfaces.
-Since jruby-jms exposes the JMS Java classes directly there is no performance impact that would have been introduced had the entire API been wrapped in a Ruby layer.
+Since jruby-jms exposes the JMS Java classes directly there is no performance impact that would have been introduced had the entire API been wrapped with an extra Ruby layer.

 In this way, using regular Ruby constructs a Ruby program can easily interact with JMS in a highly performant way.
 Also, in this way you are not